 Refunds of room-and-board charges will be prorated on the basis of the number of weeks used.

 If you enrolled in fall 2020 or earlier, the enrollment deposit is refundable within six months of leaving the University.
 Enrollment deposits paid for the spring 2021 semester and beyond are not refundable.
 Unpaid charges such as library fines, traffic fines, lab charges, and other penalties are deducted from enrollment refunds.

 Credit Balance Refunds

 It is the student’s responsibility to maintain correct addresses.
 Mailing addresses (local address where refund checks will be sent) may be updated through Banweb (Student Information System).

-A $10 fee will be assessed to the student’s account if he or she requests a stop payment and reissue of a credit balance check within fifteen days from the date of issue.
+A $10 fee may be assessed to the student’s account if they request a stop payment and reissue of a credit balance check within fifteen days from the date of issue.
 No fee will be assessed if the request comes fifteen days or later after the date of issue.

 Students withdrawing from the University will have their tuition assessed based on the Withdrawal Refund Schedule.
 Failure to withdraw will result in F grades and in payment of tuition and fees which otherwise may be avoided.